pgilad/www.giladpeleg.com/content/blog/levels-of-us-vs-them/index.md

 his peers and colleagues.
 Leadership is not only about how well you lead and improve the people that report to you.
 It's also not only about how well you or your team performs.
 Leadership is also about how you can (positively) influence the other teams and leaders that are parallel to you.
 I've personally struggled with colleagues focusing on creating silos, working hard on showing why their team is the best, while naïvely, or sometimes deliberately, harming their peers' teams.

 I think the term "Us Vs. Them" neatly categorizes the mindset of the leader in respect to how they interact with subordinates and peers.
 This scale doesn't contradict Maxwell's leadership scale, and they might not be correlated.
-But still - the levels are very distinct and identifiable.
+Still, the levels are very distinct and identifiable.

 The levels of "Us Vs. Them" that I see are: